sotiristiga/euroleague/README.md

 TS(True Shooting)
 OFR(Offensive Rating)

-The functions which used -> compute_best_stats_teams=function(dataset_players,stat,season)
+The functions which are used -> compute_best_stats_teams=function(dataset_players,stat,season)

-If you find something wrong or you want to discuss it, it's pleasure to contact with me to my LinkedIn profile
+If you find something wrong or you want to discuss it, feel free to contact with me to my LinkedIn profile

-Also, if you have any different ideas to improve or to insert, I wil be available to hear you
+Also, if you have any different ideas to suggest, feel free to contact me again.

-The next step is to insert more Euroleague to the project.
+The next step is to insert more Euroleague stats in the project.